JoshWang3/Chuwa20250609/Coding/java-assignment-3/README.md

 **10. Explain how Java defines a method signature, and how it helps on overloading and overriding.**

 **Method Signature** is defined by method name + ordered list of parameter types (excluding return type, access modifiers, exceptions)
--In **overloading**, Java allows multiple methods with the same name if there parameter type list differs.
+- In **overloading**, Java allows multiple methods with the same name if there parameter type list differs.
 The return type can be the same or different, but it does not count in the signature.
--In **overriding**, when a subclass overrides a method, it must match the **exact same method signature** as in the parent class.
+- In **overriding**, when a subclass overrides a method, it must match the **exact same method signature** as in the parent class.
 ```java
 public class MethodSignature {